Slayer95/aura-bot/CLI.md

 ## \`--auto-start-time \<SECONDS\>\`

 This parameter specifies that the game will automatically start when the provided ``SECONDS`` have passed since  the game was created.
+Note that, unless configured otherwise, balanced teams are mandatory for the game to automatically start.

 If \`--auto-start-players\` is also supplied, the game will start only when both conditions are met simultaneously.